netdata/netdata/collectors/plugins.d/README.md

 > VARIABLE [SCOPE] name = value

-`VARIABLE` defines a variable that can be used in alarms.
+`VARIABLE` defines a variable that can be used in alerts.
 This is to used for setting constants (like the max connections a server may accept).

 Variables support 2 scopes:

 -   `GLOBAL` or `HOST` to define the variable at the host level.
 -   `LOCAL` or `CHART` to define the variable at the chart level.
 Use chart-local variables when the same variable may exist for different charts (i.e. Netdata monitors 2 mysql servers, and you need to set the `max_connections` each server accepts).
-Using chart-local variables is the ideal to build alarm templates.
+Using chart-local variables is the ideal to build alert templates.

 The position of the `VARIABLE` line, sets its default scope (in case you do not specify a scope).
 So, defining a `VARIABLE` before any `CHART`, or between `END` and `BEGIN` (outside any chart), sets `GLOBAL` scope, while defining a `VARIABLE` just after a `CHART` or a `DIMENSION`, or within the `BEGIN` - `END` block of a chart, sets `LOCAL` scope.